La edad de la ira

-La edad de la ira is a 2022 Spanish teen drama thriller limited television series created by Lucía Carballal and Juanma Ruiz de Córdoba for Atresplayer Premium based on the novel La edad de la ira by Nando López.
-The cast is led by Manu Ríos, also featuring Amaia Aberasturi, Daniel Ibáñez, Carlos Alcaide and Eloy Azorín.
+La edad de la ira is a 2022 Spanish teen drama thriller television series created by Lucía Carballal and Juanma Ruiz de Córdoba for Atresplayer based on the novel of the same name by Nando López.
+The cast is led by Manu Ríos, also featuring Amaia Aberasturi, Daniel Ibáñez, Eloy Azorín, and Carlos Alcaide.

 Premise

-Following the brutal murder of a man, his son Marcos, a teenager very popular in his high-school, is identified as a possible killer.
+After a man is brutally murdered, Marcos, a popular high school teenager and the son of the victim, is identified as a possible killer.
 The plot deals with themes such as homophobia, identity formation, bullying, and violence against women.

 Cast

 Production

 The series is based on Nando López's novel La edad de la ira, which is adapted by Lucía Carballal and Juanma Ruiz de Córdoba.
 Produced by Atresmedia Televisión in collaboration with Big Bang Media (The Mediapro Studio) and Masficción, shooting began on 30 August 2021.
 The project was presented by the cast members on 2 September 2021 at the FesTVal.
 The episodes were directed by Jesús Rodrigo and they were fully shot in Madrid (and the Madrid region), including the IES Ramiro de Maeztu.